adaptyteam/adapty-docs/versioned_docs/version-2.0/initial-android.md

 ## Checklist for the initial integration

 - [ ] Once you create an account in Adapty and provide your mobile app name and category, we set up the app for you within our Adapty platform.
-If you need to set up an additional app, you can easily [add your mobile app to Adapty](register-your-mobile-application-in-adapty) yourself.
 - [ ] [Enable Developer APIs](enabling-of-devepoler-api) in Google Cloud Console
 - [ ] [Create a service account](create-service-account) in the Google Cloud Console
 - [ ] [Grant permissions to the service account](grant-permissions-to-service-account) in the Google Play Console